DecisionsDev/decision-engine-observer-sample/README.md

 Response/Request Classes:

-The response object contains an EngineTrace
+The Request object contains a date, and an input number.
+The response object contains an outout number, a string message, and stores the EngineTrace.

 TraceElement: